 Other treatments such as topical applications and message can be included in your daily pain management program.
 Although they are not intended to treat the disease itself, they can be very helpful at allowing daily activities while minimizing resulting pain.

-The positive effects of diet and exercise should not be overlooked.
+The positive effects of diet and exercise for treating rheumatoid arthritis pain should not be overlooked.
 A qualified physical therapist can help determine what exercise will be most helpful.
 Coupled with proper dietary habits, exercise can really improve your quality of life.